pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Pragmas.md

 `-pragma-define:CLIB_OPEN_MAX=xx`

 When generating CP/M and MSXDOS1 applications configures the number of FCBs allocated by the program.
-This defaults to CLIB_FOPEN_MAX but in most cases can be easily reduced.
+This defaults to 3.
 If set to 0, then it's recommended that `-lndos` is added to the command line.

 `-pragma-define:CRT_ENABLE_COMMANDLINE=0`